YHx07/data-analysis-with-R/README.md

 ## Intro

-We start diving into R with https://swirlstats.com
+Diving into R with https://swirlstats.com

 ## In the end